+Ransomware attacks turned out to be the biggest digital threat of 2016, with victims paying nearly $1 billion in ransom, according to an FBI estimate.
 One of the most horrifying and successful ransomware campaigns has been Locky.
-Surprisingly, Locky has been relatively non-existent this year.
-Until now.
+Surprisingly, Locky has been relatively nonexistent this year … until now.

 Why Locky ransomware is scarier than ever

-Once the PDF is opened, you’re asked to give the PDF reader permission to open another file.
-The second file is actually a Word document that requests permission to run macros.
-If you give permission to run Macros, Locky ransomware is downloaded and encrypts your gadgets’ data.
+The phishing email purports to be a receipt for a recent payment you supposedly made.
+To see the receipt, you’re instructed to open a PDF.
+Don’t open this file.
+If you open the PDF, you’re asked to give the PDF reader permission to open another file.
+The second file is a Microsoft Word document that requests permission to run macros.
+If you give this file permission to run these macros, Locky ransomware is downloaded to your gadgets, encrypting your data.

 How to protect against Locky ransomware